 Each of these plays a key part in keeping your website design clean, professional and engaging.
 Let’s take a closer look…

 Speed matters when it comes to website design even though you might not think it is related and is just a techy thing.
 The faster your website loads, the longer someone is likely to stay on it.
 This means that all images need to be compressed and that the code is clean to enable maximum speed.
 Your website also needs to reside on a reliable web host so that you don’t keep going offline.
 This all has to be ‘designed’ too.

 Research has proven that website speed impacts the bounce rate and potential revenues which may come your way from people purchasing from your website.
 No one wants to hang around long.
 A slow website also doesn’t build confidence.
 Search engines such as Google also value websites highly for a higher ranking.
 You need to make your website as fast as possible.

 This is an ongoing debate as some argue that with responsive design the fold of a website no longer exists.
 However, that said, the fold (the first part of the website that your users see) is where most users will spend their time.
 It will also dictate whether they will continue to scroll down or not to the other information on your website.
-74% of users will spend their time in the top half of your page, so the fold really matters to get attention and your story across.
+74% of users will spend their time in the top half of your page, so the fold really matters to get your attention and your story across.
 This means you need to prioritise your content to grab their attention and ‘hook’ them in with a call to action to get them to perform your next step on the sales funnel.